 - IP checksum calculation: ipsum.c ipsum.h.
-Use this function to calculate the checksum in the IP header for you. - Linked list: list.c list.h, a very simple linked list. parselinks.c uses it to return a list of information about the links from a .lnx file.
-You are welcome to use the list for other aspects of your project, or modify it, or not use it, as you see fit. - Hash table: We recommend you use the glib hash table when you need a hash table you can find the docs at http://developer.gnome.org/glib/unstable/glib-Hash-Tables.html.
+Use this function to calculate the checksum in the IP header for you. - Linked list: list.h.
+See parselinks.c for examples on how to create a list, add elements, and iterate through it. - Hash table: We recommend you use the glib hash table when you need a hash table you can find the docs at http://developer.gnome.org/glib/unstable/glib-Hash-Tables.html.
 Include it from <glib.h>, and pass the flags to gcc so it can find and link to the library.
-You are welcome to use a different hash table implementation instead, as long as it is a completely generic hash table.

-'''
+Alternatively you may use uthash.h which is available at uthash.sourceforge.net.

 -I/usr/include/glib-2.0 -I/usr/lib/glib-2.0/include -lglib-2.0

-'''